hirihirihiri/Abricotine_Cutomised_Theme/README.md

 ## Install

-To install, open Abricotine and go: Edit -> Open Config Directory, copy the 'dark-customied' folder there.
+To install, open Abricotine and go: Edit -> Open Config Directory, copy the folders there.